adgang/vue-tutorial/README.md

 I chose the webpack template here.
 There are other options available.
 The init command creates a Vue app and a component called Hello, with a route path `/` assigned to it.
 You can run
 > npm run dev

 to check that the app is running.
+Be sure to run `npm install` before running the app.
+Change the port in `config/index.js` if necessary.
+I changed it to 18080.